emsejournal/emsejournal.github.io/special_issues/2019_SE_in_the_age_of_AI.md

 * Requirements engineering methods that enable trade-offs between non-functional requirements of a software system containing an AI component.
 * Methods for packaging data for distribution with a  data miner.
 * Testing and Quality Assurance for AI software.

-* Etc.  Note that this list is just a small subset of the space of possible papers.
+Note that this list is just a small subset of the space of possible papers.

 If unsure if your paper might be suitable, please contact the special issue editors.

-## Important Dates: Deadline for submission: October 15, 2019
+## Important Dates:

+Deadline for submission: October 15, 2019

 ## Submission Instructions:

-**Papers should be submitted through the Empirical Software Engineering website (http://www.editorialmanager.com/emse/).
-Choose "SI: SE4AI" as the Article Type.**
+Papers should be submitted through the Empirical Software Engineering website (http://www.editorialmanager.com/emse/).
+Choose "SI: SE4AI" as the Article Type.

 If you have questions/comments or would like to volunteer to be a reviewer of the papers, please contact the guest editors.